 He’s given us a new covenant.
 It’s one where He still has the desire to be with His people.
 It’s a promise that He will forgive sin and restore fellowship with those who turn their hearts to Him.

-And then there’s that little part about obeying.
+Then there’s that little part about obeying.
 In the new covenant, we put off the old self and put on Christ.
 He is the very righteousness of God.
 He has fulfilled the law.
-In Christ, we have already fulfilled all the laws and have all the access to the blessing that affords us.
+In Christ, we have already fulfilled all the laws and have all the access to the blessing righteousness affords us.

 When we aren’t walking in obedience, then we aren’t walking in Christ, not walking in the light.
 We’re deceiving ourselves that we are in fellowship with Jesus and can go with Him to approach the Father.